-Up to 11,550,678 Shares of Common Stock
+13,061,014 Shares of Common Stock

-This is a best efforts public offering of up to 11,550,678 shares of our common stock at a public offering price of \$ per share.
+This is a best efforts public offering of 13,061,014 shares of our common stock at a public offering price of \$0.3037 per share.

 Our common stock is quoted for trading on the Nasdaq Capital Market under the symbol "SBIG."
 The transfer of the listing of our common stock from the Nasdaq Global Market became effective at the open of business on May 10, 2023.
-On May 24, 2023, the last reported sales price for our common stock was \$0.3463 per share.
-The actual public offering price per share will be determined between us, the Placement Agent (as defined below) and the investors in the offering, and may be at a discount to then current market price of our common stock.
-Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.
+On May 25, 2023, the last reported sales price for our common stock was \$0.3037 per share.

 We are an "emerging growth company" under the federal securities laws and are subject to reduced public company reporting requirements.
 Investing in our securities involves a high degree of risk.
-You should review carefully the risks and uncertainties described under the heading "Risk Factors" beginning on page 9 of this prospectus, and under similar headings in any amendment or supplements to this prospectus.
+You should review carefully the risks and uncertainties described under the heading "Risk Factors" beginning on page $\underline{9}$ of this prospectus, and under similar headings in any amendment or supplements to this prospectus.

 We have engaged Roth Capital Partners, LLC as our exclusive placement agent ("Roth" or the "Placement Agent") to use its reasonable best efforts to solicit offers to purchase our securities in this offering.
 The Placement Agent has no obligation to purchase any of the securities from us or to arrange for the purchase or sale of any specific number or dollar amount of the securities.
-Because there is no minimum offering amount required as a condition to closing in this offering the actual public amount, placement agent's fee, and proceeds to us, if any, are not presently determinable and may be substantially less than the total maximum offering amounts set forth above and throughout this prospectus.
 We have agreed to pay the Placement Agent the placement agent fees set forth in the table below and to provide certain other compensation to the Placement Agent.
 See "Plan of Distribution" beginning on page 92 of this prospectus for more information regarding these arrangements.